IBM-Cloud/logistics-wizard/Deploy_Microservices_CFEE.md

 # Deploy Logistics Wizard to Cloud Foundry Enterprise Environment (CFEE)

-These are instructions to deploy Logistic Wizard to Cloud Foundry Enterprise Environment.
+These are instructions to deploy Logistic Wizard to Cloud Foundry Enterprise Environment(CFEE).
 The application is broken down into a number of microservices.
 The core runtimes(WebUI, ERP, and Controller) are deployed to CFEE and the services to public Cloud Foundry.

+If you don't have a CFEE instance, create one following steps 1 & 2 in this [link](https://console.bluemix.net/dashboard/cloudfoundry/quickstart)

 **CFEE**